cloudyuga/kubecon-video-slides-downloader/README.md

     Dates : "2022-05-16" "2022-05-17" "2022-05-18" "2022-05-19" "2022-05-20"

+### Running the python file.
+- Create a virtual environment using `python3 -m venv venv`, where the second venv is the name of the virtual environment
+- Activate the virtual environment using `source venv/bin/activate`
+- Import all the packages as per requirements.txt (Run `pip3 install -r requirements.txt` in Terminal)
+- Run this command `git checkout pull-feature` for getting the corresponding files
+- Run `python3 youtuber.py`
+- Enter the url of presentation slides you wish to download (using flag or when the prompt comes)
+- Enter the url of the corresponding playlist you wish to scrape

+#### Entering the dates
 - You can provide a single date
 ```
 python3 youtuber.py -link https://kccnceu2022.sched.com -d "2022-05-17"